Natasha A Tonge

 Assistant Professor

-minority mental health disparities; trust; self-disclosure; anxiety; patient-provider interactions in adults; AI/ML in mental healthcare
+minority mental health disparities; trust; self-disclosure; anxiety; depression; patient-provider interactions in adults; AI/ML in mental healthcare

-Dr. Natasha Tonge IS accepting applications in Fall 2024 for Fall 2025.
+Dr. Natasha Tonge IS accepting applications in Fall 2025 for the Fall 2026 cohort.

 Dr. Natasha Tonge received her B.A from Swarthmore College where she graduated with a special major in Biopsychology and a minor in Art History.
 She received her M.A. and PhD from Washington University in St. Louis.
 She completed clinical internship at the Minneapolis VA and Postdoctoral Fellowship at the VISN 5 MIRECC in Baltimore, Maryland.